AhmedBHameed/XREF-TUT/Javascript/PITCHME.md

 ## What is JavaScript

 - JavaScript is the scripting language of the web.
-- Run on client slide (No any more because of Nodejs).
+- Run on client slide (Not any more with Nodejs).
 - Created by Brendan Eich and Netscape.
 - Doesn't need special software or server.
 - Is the main code of many libraries or "Building Block" (Jquery, Ajax, Angular, ...)